turingschool/gear-up/m1_citizenship/session_2_getting_better_at_difficult_things.md

 ## Write (8 min)
 In the context of these presenters' ideas, reflect on the following questions.
-- What efforts do you make to manage your learning process?
-What challenges have you faced with this?
+- How are you currently managing your cognitive resources while at Turing?
 - How do Sierra's and Coate's material relate to your current process for learning?
 - What role does your emotional state of mind play in your learning?
-How do your successes and failures at learning affect your emotional state?

 ## Group Discussion (20 min)
 As a group, discuss your answers to the questions above.